Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Conclusions

 \section{Conclusions}

 In this work we have constructed a harmonic gauge-invariant linearized action for $\mathcal{N}=2$ Weyl multiplet, proceeding from the description of the latter through analytic vielbeins of the harmonic derivative $\mathfrak{D}^{++}$.
-The action has a simple structure basically repeating the structure of $\mathcal{N}=2$ Maxwell theory action, the role of the analyticity condition being played by the ``half-analyticity'' condition.
+The action has a simple structure basically repeating the structure of $\mathcal{N}=2$ Maxwell theory action, the role of the analyticity condition being replaced by the ``half-analyticity'' condition.
 We also derived a chiral representation for this action.
-Moreover, using the realization of rigid superconformal transformations in harmonic superspace, we have shown that the actions constructed are invariant under rigid $\mathcal{N}=2$ superconformal transformations.
+Using the realization of rigid superconformal transformations in harmonic superspace, we have shown that the actions constructed are invariant under rigid $\mathcal{N}=2$ superconformal transformations.
+Based on the observation that the notion of half-analyticity admits a generalization to the curved harmonic superspace, we proposed the nonlinear extension of the linearized $\mathcal{N}=2$ Weyl action and proved a number of noticeable features of the latter, including its invariance under local $\mathcal{N}=2$ superconformal gauge transformations.
+To complete the theory, it remained to solve the difficult problem of expressing the basic half-analytic superfield $\mathcal{H}^{++}_{(\alpha\beta)}$ through the underlying analytic harmonic vielbeins of conformal $\mathcal{N}=2$ supergravity.